JonaszPotoniec/google-meet-slackbot/README.md

 # Slack Meet Bot

-A Slack bot that generates Google Meet links using the `/meet` command.
-The bot integrates with Google Calendar API to create calendar events with Meet links and stores meeting data in a SQLite database.
+A Slack bot that generates instant Google Meet links using the `/meet` command.
+The bot uses the Google Meet API to create meeting spaces, and stores meeting data in a SQLite database.

 ## Prerequisites

 - Rust (latest stable version)
 - A Slack workspace with admin privileges
-- A Google Cloud Platform project with Calendar API enabled
+- A Google Cloud Platform project with Meet API enabled

 ## Setup